kcip/searchies/README.md

 > The Minimum Viable Product should be a well-planned and easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

-_The **Searchies** The user will be able to search for movie information from an api and render those results in a list.
-Using React render-dom, the user will be able to click on a selected item, and render a new component which will give a more detailed description of the search(ed) item(s)  ._
+_ **Searchies** will search for movie information from an api and render those results in a list.
+Using React render-dom, the user will be able to click on a selected item, and the site will render a new component which will give a more detailed description of the search(ed) item(s)  ._

 <br>

 #### Goals

-- _React class & function components,_
+- _React class & function components._
 - _Return API data from Search field input value._
 - _Update DOM with search results._
 - _Update DOM to show more detailed information about selected item._